What is Quartz?

-Compac: A Leading Supplier of Quartz
+Compac: A Leading Supplier of surfaces

-A world leader in high-quality decorative stone surfaces and stones, Compac has its head office in Spain but supplies its high-quality quartz products all across the globe.
+A world leader in high-quality decorative stone surfaces and stones, Compac has its head office in Spain but supplies its high-quality products all across the globe.
 Compac is the second largest quartz supplier in the world.
 Its particular line of Compac Unique Calacatta quartz is largely white with dark veins running through it.
-On the surface, Compac Unique Calacatta quartz looks similar to Calacatta Marble; however, it is far more durable and does not stain or etch.
+On the surface, Compac Unique Calacatta looks similar to Calacatta Marble; however, it is far more durable and does not stain or etch.

 The Unique Calacatta model gives a room class and an atmosphere filled with opulence.
 In addition, unlike a marble worktop, a worktop with Calacatta quartz will never have red circular stains caused by wine glasses.
 Therefore Unique Calacatta is a very low maintenance slab.
 MKW Surfaces is a leading supplier of Compac Unique Calacatta in London and the South of England.
 Despite being an engineered material, Compac’s Unique Calacatta looks remarkably similar to natural stone.
 It has been engineered for high traffic applications such as a kitchen worktop.
 Furthermore, as Unique Calacatta is non-porous it cannot contaminate any food placed upon it and does not require any anti-bacterial treatment.
 It is, in fact, a natural anti-bacterial material as no moulds can grow upon it and hence neither can bacteria.